-Peter J. O'Shea, 55, became President, Worldwide Lubrication Equipment Division in June 2018.
+Peter J. O'Shea, 56, became President, Worldwide Industrial Products Division in April 2020.
+From June 2018 to April 2020, he was President, Worldwide Lubrication Equipment Division.
 He was Vice President and General Manager, Lubrication Equipment Division from January 2016 to June 2018.
 From January 2013 to December 2015, he was Vice President and General Manager, Asia Pacific.
-From January 2012 until December 2012, he was Director of Sales and Marketing, Industrial Products Division, and from 2008 to 2012, he was Director of Sales and Marketing, Industrial Products Division and Applied Fluid Technologies Division.
+From January 2012 until December 2012, he was Director of Sales and Marketing, Industrial Products Division, and from 2008 to 2012, he was Director of Sales and Marketing, Industrial Products Division.
 He was Country Manager, Australia - New Zealand from 2005 to 2008, and from 2002 to 2005 he served as Business Development Manager, Australia - New Zealand, he worked in various Graco sales management positions.
 Mr. O'Shea joined the Company in 1995.

-Christian E. Rothe, 46, became President, Worldwide Applied Fluid Technologies Division in June 2018.
+Christian E. Rothe, 47, became President, Worldwide Applied Fluid Technologies Division in June 2018.
 He was Chief Financial Officer and Treasurer from September 2015 to June 2018.
 From June 2011 through August 2015, he was Vice President and Treasurer.
 Prior to joining Graco, he held various positions in business development, accounting and finance, including, most recently, at Gardner Denver, Inc. as Vice President, Treasurer from January 2011 to June 2011, Vice President - Finance, Industrial Products Group from October 2008 to January 2011, and Director, Strategic Planning and Development from October 2006 to October 2008.
 Mr. Rothe joined the Company in 2011.